akzize/store-site/README.md

 Hello there
-I am zakaria anf this is my project
+I am zakaria and this is my project

-you check the live site <a href="https://zakariae111.github.io/store-site/" target="_blank">here</a>
+you can check the live site <a href="https://zakariae111.github.io/store-site/" target="_blank">here</a>

 <h3>overview</h3>